leroyvn/copier-pdm/README.md

 # Copier template for PDM projects

+> [!IMPORTANT]
+> This repository is unmaintained and therefore archived.
+Apologies if you were using it: I have stopped using PDM and Copier for now.

 [Copier](https://github.com/copier-org/copier) template for projects managed with [PDM](https://pdm.fming.dev/).
 Inspired by [Frost Ming](https://github.com/pdm-project/copier-pdm)'s and [pawamoy](https://github.com/pawamoy/copier-pdm)'s templates.